snabbco/snabb/README.md

 ### Missing functions

 pselect, ppoll
-clock_nanosleep, timer_create, timer_getoverrun
+clock_\nanosleep, timer_\create, timer_\getoverrun
 faccessat(2), fchmodat(2), fchownat(2), fstatat(2),  futimesat(2),  linkat(2),  mkdirat(2),  mknodat(2),
 readlinkat(2), renameat(2), symlinkat(2), unlinkat(2), utimensat(2), mkfifoat(3)
 sigqueue
-io_cancel(2), io_destroy(2), io_setup(2), io_submit(2), ...
+io_\cancel(2), io_\destroy(2), io_\setup(2), io_\submit(2), ...
 sync_file_range(2)
 capset, capget
 ...

 ### Testing

 The test script is quite comprehensive, though it does not test all the syscalls, as I assume they work, but it should stress the bindings.
 Tested on ARM, amd64, x86.
+Intend to get my ppc build machine back up one day, if you want this supported please ask.
+I do not currently have a mips box, if you want this can you suggest a suitable dev box.

 Initial testing on uclibc, works on my configuration, but uclibc warns that ABI can depend on compile options, so please test.
 I thought uclibc used kernel structures for eg stat, but they seem to use the glibc ones now, so more compatible.
 If there are more compatibility issues I may move towards using more syscalls directly, now we have the syscall function.
 Other C libraries may need more changes.